bhk/minion/minion.md

 ## Exported Definitions

+### Naming Conventions

+Camel case is generally used for naming in Minion and recommended for user makefiles.
+Function, variable, and property names begin lowercase, while class names begin uppercase.
+All-caps names might conflict with environment variables or Make's built-in variable settings (e.g LINK.c, COMPILE.c, etc.).
+Variables defined by by minion.mk begin with "minion" or "_" to avoid unintentional conflicts with user makefiles, except for built-in classes and the following "unprefixed" names:

+    V, OUTDIR, VOUTDIR            Control of build output ., get                        Core object system functions
+    \s \t \n \e \H ; [ ] [[ ]]    Character constants
+    minion_start
+    minion_end
+    minion_cache
+    minion_cache_exclude
+    minion_alias

+We generally avoid single-letter global variables so that they can be used as "local" variables (in Make `foreach` expressions).
+Underscore ("_") may be used as a namespace delimiter for variables that are associated with a class but not property definitions.

+### Supported Functions

 Minion defines a number of variables and functions for use by user Makefiles within [recursive](#simple-and-recursive-variables) property definitions.